kevin1043/virtual-cancer-care/README.md

 # Virtual Cancer Care

 Virtual Cancer Care is a web-based application that utilizes three prediction-based models to predict the chances of lung cancer, breast cancer, and ALL (leukemia) cancer.
-The leukemia cancer prediction model is based on advanced image classification technology, making it one of the most advanced cancer prediction tools available.
+The leukemia cancer prediction model is based on advanced image classification technology.

 ## Introduction